Frequently Asked Questions

 What if I am sick after you are closed?

 Please contact your resident assistant for assistance.
-Ada Life Medical facility across from King Horn is open until 9pm Monday - Friday and on Saturday morning from 9-12 noon.
-See Other Medical Resources for nearby hospitals, Health Departments, Urgent Care etc.
+Ada Life Medical Center across from King Horn is open on Saturdays from 8 a.m. to 2 p.m.
+See Other Medical Resources for nearby hospitals, health departments, urgent care, etc.